haileytapia/portfolio/index.md

 ## About me

 I am pursuing a B.A. in English: Technical Communication at the University of Central Florida.
-Just as documentation revolves around the audience, so does my approach to writing and design—something I'm confident this portfolio reflects!

-I have interned as a Technical Writer for:
+While learning the principles of technical writing in my undergraduate courses, I interned as a technical writer at the following companies:

 - Splunk
 - Domo
 - LSC Communications

-See my [LinkedIn](https://www.linkedin.com/in/haileytapia/) for more of my professional experience, including technical support, an editorial internship, and technical writing for a military training manual.
+{ .note }
+> Most of the content in this portfolio is public-facing documentation I created during these internships.

+During my internships, I wrote a variety of technical documents, including knowledge base articles, user guides, standard operating procedures, and use cases.
+I also collaborated with engineers, developers, and other subject matter experts to gather information and ensure that my documents were accurate and timely.
+These opportunities allowed me to apply my knowledge in a real-world setting and hone my skills in creating effective documentation.

+For a complete overview of my professional background, see [my LinkedIn profile](https://www.linkedin.com/in/haileytapia/).

-In addition to my technical writing skills, I have experience with the following:
+In addition to technical writing, I have experience in the following areas:

 ### Programming languages